Green Valley

 Green Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Green Valley, as per the latest Census evaluation, 82.1% of dwellings were houses while 17.9% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Sydney metro's figures of 90.4% houses and 9.6% other dwellings.
-Home ownership in Green Valley stood at 32.1%, with mortgaged dwellings at 39.3% and rented ones at 28.6%.
+Green Valley's dwelling structure, as per the latest Census data, consisted of 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 90.4% houses and 9.6% other dwellings.
+Home ownership in Green Valley stood at 32.1%, with mortgaged dwellings at 39.3% and rented dwellings at 28.6%.
 The median monthly mortgage repayment was $2,041, lower than Sydney metro's average of $2,475.
-The median weekly rent in Green Valley was $450 compared to Sydney metro's $490.
-Nationally, Green Valley's mortgage repayments were higher at $2,041 against the Australian average of $1,863, and rents were substantially higher at $450 compared to the national figure of $375.
+The median weekly rent in Green Valley was $450, compared to Sydney metro's $490.
+Nationally, Green Valley's median monthly mortgage repayments were higher at $2,041 than the Australian average of $1,863, while rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing